-The members of the Doula Association of Edmonton have obtained training and their certification from one or more of the following organizations.
+The members of the Doula Association of Edmonton have obtained training and may have a certification from one or more of the following organizations.

 When it comes to pregnancy, birth and parenting, partners are accepted members of the mother's birth team.
 The partner is expected, among other things, to become familiar with the process and language of birth, to understand medical procedures and hospital protocols and advocate for the mother of his or her child in an environment and culture that he or she is unfamiliar with.
 A doula can provide the information to help parents make appropriate decisions and facilitate communication between the labouring woman, her partner and medical care providers.

 At times, partners may not understand a woman's instinctive behaviour during childbirth and may react anxiously to what a doula knows to be the normal process of birth.
 A doula can be reassuring.

 Partners presence and loving support during childbirth is comforting and reassuring.
 The love they share with the mother and child, their needs to nurture and protect their families are priceless gifts that only they can provide.
 With her partner and a doula at birth, a mother can have the best of both worlds: her partners loving care and attention and the doulas expertise and guidance in childbirth Learn more about the research behind doulas.